-MOTHER: - "Billy, what did our every day activities. you learn in Think of the awful respon Sunday School bility we have of making today?" selves worthy of their tr comes with the Birth of Christ.
+destruction.
+The idea of democracy comes with the Birth of Christ.
 The fulfillment or the accomplishment of that idea came with His Crucifixion.
 Our hope of salvation came with His Resurrection.
 But His Ressurection gave to us also a great responsibility By His Crucifixion he purchased for us a chance of Heaven.
-He placed on us, too, the responsibility of using that chance.
-Our lives here are filled with many responsibilities; a3 members of our race we must live our lives, and in a ra that they bring honor to tab race; as citizens of our state we must be the very best citizens, as teachers, as doctors, as housewive. as husbands and wives, we must be our very best.
+He placed on us. too, the responsibility of using that chance.
+Our lives here are filled with many responsibilities; as members of our race we must live our lives, and in are that they bring honor to take race; as citizens of our state we must be the very best citizens, as teachers. as doctors, as housewive. as husbands and wives, we must be our very best.